siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 ## 2. Deutsch-Jozsa Algorithm

 The Deutsch-Jozsa algorithm is an extension of the Deutsch algorithm to n dimensions.
 The algorithm involves state preparation, superposition using the Hadamard gate, targeted function, and a second Hadamard gate.
 The resulting quantum state is then measured to obtain the solution.
-In the case of a constant function, the amplitude for the |0⟩ n state is either +1 or -1, depending on the constant value of f(x).
+In the case of a constant function, the amplitude for the $\vert 0\rangle$ n state is either +1 or -1, depending on the constant value of f(x).
 All other amplitudes in the state are zero, resulting in observation yielding 0s for all qubits in the query register.
-If the function is balanced, the amplitude for the |0⟩n state is zero, and measurement must yield a result other than 0 on at least one qubit in the query register.
+If the function is balanced, the amplitude for the $\vert 0\rangle$ n state is zero, and measurement must yield a result other than 0 on at least one qubit in the query register.

 The algorithm goes with the following procedures: